 Present day implant dentistry is more concerned with gingival (gum) aesthetics.
 Dentists are concerned with copying the natural contour of neighbouring teeth and preserving bone.
 A successful outcome is where the implant-supported crown is indistinguishable from a natural tooth.

 How Long Does It Take For Dental Implants To Heal?

 Dental implant treatment times have shortened.
 Usually, we place the implant in the bone, and then a crown over the metal implant.
 In the past, the final crown was only placed after 6 months of healing time.
 Today the crown is placed after 2–4 months of healing time if the patient has good bone quality and other favourable factors.

 Dental implant surgery is a simple routine surgery.
-For single implant placements, surgeries are completed within the hour.
+For single implant placements, surgeries are completed within an hour.
 The surgery is highly controlled and gentle.

-We tell our patients to expect some bleeding for 2–3 days after surgery, and swelling if we carried out a bone graft at the same time.
+We tell our patients to expect some bleeding for 2–3 days after the dental implant surgery, and swelling if we carry out a bone graft at the same time.

 The Dental Studio discharges patients together with:

 - An emergency contact

 - A care kit containing a soft toothbrush